 When you first remove your heart from the bag, you will see a lot of fatty tissue surrounding it.
 It is usually a waste of time to try to remove this tissue.
-You may also want to arm yourself with some kind of markers for the parts you find, colored pencils work great to identify a vessel and you will see many used to mark openings on the heart.
+Grab some colored pencils to help you identify and mark the vessels you find.

 There are a few clues to help you figure out the left and the right side, but often the packaging and preserving process can cause the heart to be misshapen.
 If you are lucky, the heart will be nicely preserved and you will see that the front (ventral) side of the heart has a couple of key features: 1) a large pulmonary trunk that extends off the top of it 2) the flaps of the auricles covering the top of the atria.
 3) the curve of the entire front side, whereas the backside is much flatter.

-The first image shows the front side of the heart, often identified by the coronary sinus that runs cross it at an angle, shown in yellow on the first image.
+The first image shows the front side of the heart, often identified by the coronary sinus that runs cross it at an angle (yellow).

 The auricle is the flap that covers the atrium, it looks like an ear.
 The pulmonary trunk is the located at the front of the heart and enters at an angle.